About Time: Model-free Reinforcement Learning with Timed Reward Machines: Introduction

-Empirically, across standard RL benchmarks, TRMs improve performance on time-sensitive tasks and reveal clear differences between the product constructions for digital and real-time.
-In scenarios requiring substantial delays, the corner-point abstraction often yields better reward returns.
-Moreover, we also observe consistent gains from our counterfactual-imagining heuristics.
+Our algorithms based on TRMs, as opposed to standard reward machines (without delay actions), can enforce timing constraints and therefore obtain higher rewards that may depend on precise timing.
+We demonstrate this in Fig.~\ref{fig:intro-graph} for our running example under both digital and real-time interpretations.
+For detailed experiments, we interpret several TRMs over standard RL benchmarks (Section~\ref{sec:experiments}).
+Our experiments reveal clear differences between the digital and real-time settings: in scenarios requiring substantial delays, the corner-point abstraction often yields better returns.
+Moreover, we consistently observe higher returns from our CI heuristics.

-\subsection{Related Work}
+\subsection{Related Work.}

-We begin by surveying the most relevant work: RL with timed specifications, RL with non-Markovian specifications, and then the use of timed automata in control and planning.
+We contrast our work with existing approaches, presenting them in order of relevance.
+For more detailed technical comparison with similar works, see Section~\ref{sec:technical-comparison-related-works}.

-\paragraph{RL with Timed Specifications.} To our knowledge, only a handful of works consider time-sensitive logical reward specifications for RL.
-Xu and Topcu~\cite{DBLP:conf/ijcai/0005T19} optimise Metric Temporal Logic (MTL) objectives by translating them into (simple) timed automata, considering only the digital-time setting.
-Dole et al.~\cite{DBLP:conf/rtss/DoleGKKT21,DBLP:conf/aaai/DoleGKK023} study subclasses of Duration Calculus that compile to variants of timed automata.
-Both lines of work rely on timed automata as monitors to maximize satisfaction of timed specifications.
+\paragraph{RL with Timed Specifications.} To our knowledge, only a handful of works consider time-sensitive logical reward specifications for RL.~\cite{DBLP:conf/ijcai/0005T19} optimize Metric Temporal Logic (MTL) objectives by translating them into (simple) timed automata, considering only the digital-clock setting.~\cite{DBLP:conf/rtss/DoleGKKT21,DBLP:conf/aaai/DoleGKK023} study subclasses of Duration Calculus that compile to variants of timed automata.
+Both lines of work rely on timed automata as monitors (reward 1 for accept, 0 for reject) to maximize \emph{satisfaction} of timed specifications.

-In contrast to these declarative specifications, our TRM formulation gives designers fine-grained control over reward logic, for example, integrating state-based delay costs and transition-based rewards, while remaining compatible with standard Markovian rewards on MDPs.
+In contrast to these declarative specifications, our TRM formulation gives designers fine-grained control over reward logic, e.g., integrating state-based delay costs and transition-based rewards, allowing standard Markovian rewards on MDPs, etc. Moreover, beyond the digital-clock setting, we also address the real-time interpretation and investigate several heuristics in both cases, theoretically and experimentally.

 \paragraph{RL with Non-Markovian Rewards.} To specify non-Markovian reward specifications, the most widely used formalisms are temporal logics and finite-state machines (FSMs).
-Among temporal logics, there has been particular focus on Linear Temporal Logic (LTL)~\cite{DBLP:conf/ijcai/CamachoIKVM19,DBLP:conf/cdc/HasanbeigKAKPL19,DBLP:conf/nips/JothimuruganBBA21,DBLP:conf/icra/Bozkurt0ZP20,DBLP:conf/ijcai/ShaoK23,DBLP:conf/hybrid/CohenB21}.
-Most of these approaches typically translate formulas into FSMs that guide learning.
+Among temporal logics, there has been particular focus on Linear Temporal Logic (LTL)~\cite{DBLP:conf/ijcai/CamachoIKVM19,DBLP:conf/cdc/HasanbeigKAKPL19,DBLP:conf/icra/Bozkurt0ZP20,DBLP:conf/nips/JothimuruganBBA21,DBLP:conf/ijcai/ShaoK23}.
+Most of these approaches focus on translating formulas into FSMs, which are the operational structures used to guide learning.